cendyne/media-server/README.md

 25. Create virtual object for object if path is set
 26. Upsert should update content encoding
 27. Upsert should update content type
+28. Use tokio async file for writing data and hashing files

 ## Next things to do